cidrblock/pylint-ruff-sync/README.md

 The script then:

 - Calculates which rules should be enabled (not implemented in ruff)
+- **Ensures "all" is first in the disable list** to prevent rule conflicts
 - Updates the `pyproject.toml` file with the new configuration
-- Preserves existing disabled rules while updating the enable list
+- **Preserves existing disabled rules** while updating the enable list
+- **Uses surgical regex replacement** to modify only the enable/disable arrays
 - Adds inline comments with URLs to the official pylint documentation for each rule

 ### 4. Documentation URLs